-What if my student aid is not showing on my bill?
+What if my student aid is not showing on my Student Account Statement?

-The "Anticipated Student Financial Aid Detail" section on your Tuition Bill shows your current known available aid.
-If you have additional scholarships, grants, or loans, please refer to this section at Financial Aid and Your Bill for information noting those changes.
-The Tuition Bill on eLion will reflect current information.
+The "Anticipated Student Financial Aid Detail" section on your Student Account Statement shows your current known available aid.
+If you have additional scholarships, grants, or loans, please refer to Financial Aid and Your Bill for information noting those changes.
+The Student Account Statement on LionPATH will reflect current information.

 How can I pay my Student Account Statement?

-Electronic payment options are available on eLion.
-The eCheck option is a fast and convenient method to pay your tuition bill directly from a personal checking account.
+Electronic payment options are available on LionPATH.
+The eCheck option is a fast and convenient method to pay your Student Account Statement directly from a personal checking account.
 There is no charge to pay by eCheck.
 You may also pay by credit card (Visa, MasterCard, Discover, or American Express).
-A 2.5% Convenience Fee will be charged for credit card payments made over the Web.
+A 1.5% Convenience Fee will be charged for credit card payments made over the Web.
 We cannot accept credit card payments by mail, phone or in person.

-If you wish to mail a check, you may print a remittance stub from eLion and mail it with your payment to Penn State.
+If you wish to mail a check, you may print a remittance stub from LionPATH and mail it with your payment to Penn State.
 Your payment must be postmarked by the due date on your bill to avoid a Late Payment Fee.
 Please allow time for processing (5-7 days).